bio-phys/asyncmd/docs/source/api.rst

 Various functions for configuring :py:mod:`asyncmd` behaviour during runtime.
-Most notably are probably the functions to limit resource use (i.e. number of SLURM jobs, number of open files, number of processes, etc.) and the function to register a ``h5py`` file (or group) for CV value caching.
+Most notably are probably the functions to limit resource use (i.e. number of concurrent SLURM jobs, number of open files, number of processes, etc.) and functions to influence the :py:class:`asyncmd.Trajectory` CV value caching like setting the default cache type for all :py:class:`asyncmd.Trajectory` or registering a ``h5py`` file (or group) for caching.

 General resource usage
 ----------------------

 .. autofunction:: asyncmd.config.set_max_process

-..
-TODO! code this function ;)
 .. autofunction:: asyncmd.config.set_max_files_open

 SLURM resource usage
 --------------------